albi-3/healthtracker/README.md

             // Add your logic to determine causes based on BMI
             // Example logic: Just for illustration, not accurate if (bmi < 18.5) {
                 return 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
 Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.
-It\'s essential to address the root cause and work with healthcare professionals, such as a doctor or nutritionist, to develop a healthy plan for weight management.A proper examination by a healthcare expert is essential for determining the precise reason and developing a suitable treatment strategy. <a id="moreDetailsLink" href="https://www.medicalnewstoday.com/articles/321612" target="_blank">More details</a>';
+It\'s essential to address the root cause and work with healthcare professionals, such as a doctor or nutritionist, to develop a healthy plan for weight management. <a id="moreDetailsLink" href="https://www.medicalnewstoday.com/articles/321612" target="_blank">More details</a>';
             } else if (bmi >= 25 && bmi <= 29.9) {
                 return 'Possible causes of overweight include excess calorie intake, lack of physical activity,genetic factors low-nutrient meals, sedentary lifestyles and environmental effects such as easy availability to unhealthy foods all contribute to this imbalance. <a id="moreDetailsLink" href="https://www.cdc.gov/obesity/basics/causes.html" target="_blank">More details</a>';
             } else if (bmi > 29.9) {